gurditsingh/hydeout/_posts/test.md

 **Types of state:**

- - **Local or internal state :**
+ - **Local or internal state :** This state is usually maintained and managed with an embedded, inmemory database running within the application.
+The advantage of local state is that it is extremely fast.
+The disadvantage is that you are limited to the amount of memory available.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjY0ODYwMzIyLDEzMTk5MzI1MDUsMTE5Nj
+eyJoaXN0b3J5IjpbLTE3MDA3NTkyNjQsMTMxOTkzMjUwNSwxMT
-I4MzMxNiwxNjc4NTg1MTk1LC01MDEwMTMyNjEsMjAzNjc3MjQ0
+k2MjgzMzE2LDE2Nzg1ODUxOTUsLTUwMTAxMzI2MSwyMDM2Nzcy
-MywtMjA4ODc0NjYxMiwtOTUwMDI1MDEyLC01MDQyNzM0NzAsLT
+NDQzLC0yMDg4NzQ2NjEyLC05NTAwMjUwMTIsLTUwNDI3MzQ3MC
-ExNjE3NDA1NzUsLTIxNDY1MTAwMDMsMjA4MjYwMTYxNiwtMjEx
+wtMTE2MTc0MDU3NSwtMjE0NjUxMDAwMywyMDgyNjAxNjE2LC0y
-MzcyOTkzMiwtOTMxNjIxOTUsNjM5NTM1MDAwLDE2MzY4ODkwNT
+MTEzNzI5OTMyLC05MzE2MjE5NSw2Mzk1MzUwMDAsMTYzNjg4OT
-IsLTY3NjIxMzk2NiwtMTA4ODIxNDU1NCwtMTExMzU2MzgyNiwt
+A1MiwtNjc2MjEzOTY2LC0xMDg4MjE0NTU0LC0xMTEzNTYzODI2
-MTk0NDY3NzQ0MF19
+LC0xOTQ0Njc3NDQwXX0=
 -->